-If you have installed a new microprocessor, you might want to upgrade your operating system.
+If you have more than one microprocessor installed, you might want to upgrade your operating system.
 Refer to "ServerGuide and Netfinity Manager Information" section of this Server Library.
 If you have installed or removed hard disk drives, refer to the "ServeRAID Information" section of this Server Library for information about reconfiguring your disk arrays.

 Run the Configuration/Setup Utility program to save the new configuration information.
-See Chapter 3, "Configuring Your Server."
+See Chapter 3, "Configuring your server."

-Record your updated device and configuration information in the appropriate tables in "Installed Device Records" on page 154.
+Record your updated device and configuration information in the appropriate tables in "Installed device records" on page 162.